Wierzbowsky/4116TesterMod/Docs/readme.txt

    The firmware was modified to use the button not to reset the Arduino, but to start a test and then confirm the test result.
 Some led blinking was added to indicate in which mode the tester is at any moment.
 If both LEDs are blinking, the tester awaits a chip to be inserted and the button to be pressed for the test to start.
-If green or red LED is lit, this indicated successful or failed test.
-The serial interface message were improved to report the test results, tester's version and when the tester needs user's interaction.
+If green or red LED is lit, this indicates a successful or a failed test.
+The serial interface messages were improved to report the test results, tester's version and when the tester needs a user's interaction.

 2. Power mod: v1.2

    This mod requires the Button mod to be installed!

-   The power mod was created to disable the power on the chip's socket and only enable it during testing.
+   The power mod was created to disable the power on the chip's socket and to only enable it during testing.
 This makes it safe to insert a DRAM chip and also quickly cuts off the power in case a chip is shorted or inserted in a wrong way.
 The simple relay module for Arduino was used to enable or disable +5v power to the socket and +12v and -5v converters.
 The 5v track needs to be cut in 2 places, one wire needs to be added from the cut